 Stipend / Other Benefits:

-Foster Grandparent volunteers receive a stipend of $3.00 per hour to cover any expenses associated with volunteering.
+Foster Grandparent volunteers receive a stipend of $4.00 per hour to cover any expenses associated with volunteering.
 The stipend is non-taxable and is not considered income when computing income for other federal/state program eligibility.
 In addition, volunteers receive transportation assistance to and from volunteer sites, orientation, in-service training, and insurance coverage (accident, liability, & excess auto insurance) while serving as a volunteer.
-For example, the monthly stipend is $265.00 for 100 hours of service.
+For example, the monthly stipend for 100 hours of service would be $400.

 The Foster Grandparent Program staff provides orientation and training to each volunteer.
 Orientation consists of 20 hours of pre-service training, including orientation class, reading materials and on the job shadowing with experienced volunteer.
 Mandatory In-Service meetings for volunteers are held monthly to provide additional training and information on subjects of interest meant to increase skill levels as volunteers.